Let’s see what is the difference between Term Life and Whole Life Policy-

 With the addition of 2 kids to the family, he has been thinking of increasing the term cover to at least Rs.
 1 Crore, to include the financial goals of the children.

 He also plans to add a whole life plan of Rs.
 15,00,000 to his portfolio, for which he cites the following two reasons:

 - This will be available throughout his life, even after he retires from the business and his children take over.

-- This will provide his kids enough financial backup to pick up the chords of business if anything happens to him before they are fully prepared to take it on.
+- This will provide his kids with enough financial backup to pick up the chords of business if anything happens to him before they fully prepare to take it on.

-While the term insurance will cover him until his retirement age, the permanent life cover provides the extra protection after retirement.
-In the case of sudden demise of Mohanlal, his family will have instant funds available to help liquidate business debts, mortgages or loans.
-The best advantage of whole life plan is that Mohan is not worried about rising cost of sustaining the business as the maturity value will keep on increasing as time passes.
+While the term insurance will cover him until his retirement age, the permanent life cover provides extra protection after retirement.
+In the case of the sudden demise of Mohanlal, his family will have instant funds available to help liquidate business debts, mortgages, or loans.
+The best advantage of the whole life plan is that Mohan does not worry about the rising cost of sustaining the business as the maturity value will keep on increasing as time passes.

 Also, purchasing the plan now gives him the advantage of lower premiums, which will be high if he postpones it near his retirement age.